sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

 ``-p <partition>``    partition selection   ``#SBATCH -p gpu_a100`` (the job will run on A100 nodes with a max of 120 hours)
 ==================    ===================   =================

-The specifics of each partition can be found with ``scontrol show paritions``.
+The specifics of each partition can be found with ``scontrol show partitions``.

 ==================